 Purchasing in Different Units of Measurement (UOM)

-This article will guide you through the process of purchasing in different UOMs in iVendNext, explaining how to set up UOM conversions, manage stock ledger postings, and ensure seamless procurement operations.
+This article gives you an overview of purchasing in different UOMs in iVendNext, including how to set up UOM conversions, manage stock postings, and streamline procurement.

 1. Understanding Units of Measurement (UOM)